 Our business segment is very specialised and needs particular knowledge to ensure accurate and timely payroll, how can an outsourced provider handle this?

 That should not be a problem for a professional firm.
 If the employer can understand it then the payroll provider can too.
 It’s usually the other way round – the employer is under the mistaken belief that everything is alright.

 What happens with an outsourced payroll provider in the event of payroll fraud?

 Funnily enough it’s a really low risk, even in modern times of scams etc. It depends however on the particular nature of what has happened.
 There is a possibility of the pay being inflated or paid to a bogus employee.
 That should be controlled by management checking and signing off the payroll at each run.
 Outsourced payroll staff will be supervised whereas an in-house solution is all too often a single point of failure.

 A secure online way of employees accessing their payslips 24/7.
 They should be easily viewable on a smartphone.
 A dashboard is provided for employers.
 It also includes the year end P60 form, all together in one place.
 It’s updated at the payroll run so there is no postal delay or cost and no effort in the distribution.
 Having access to electronic payslips allows employees to access their information whenever they want to, removing unnecessary queries.

 What is a data portal?

-A method of submitted payroll data such as standing information for a new employee and ongoing pay data such as number of hours worked.
-It has the advantage of less errors and omissions because it has in built data disciplines – just like online ordering systems.
+A method of submitting payroll data such as standing information for a new employee and ongoing pay data such as the number of hours worked.
+It has the advantage of less errors and omissions because it has in-built data disciplines – just like online ordering systems.

 We use weekly pay – is there any problem with outsourcing this?

 Most providers will offer this service but not all.
-Clearly by running 52 times a year the costs are a lot more.
+Clearly by running 52 times a year the cost is a lot more.
 It’s worth trying hard to change to monthly or 4 weekly.
 Not only will this save cost but it’s far less stressful than every single week.